Why Are Spreads Wider at the Open? Real Data

 What the spread costs a market order

-Every listed stock shows two prices at once: the bid, the best standing offer to buy, and the ask, the best standing offer to sell.
-The gap between them is the bid-ask spread, and a market order — an order that trades right now at the best available price — pays it: buys fill at the ask, sells fill at the bid.
-A hypothetical stock quoted $20.00 bid / $20.05 ask bills a nickel per share on a round trip, and that nickel goes to whoever posted the quote — most often a professional market maker.
+Every stock shows two prices at once: the bid, the best standing offer to buy, and the ask, the best standing offer to sell.
+The gap between them is the bid-ask spread, and a market order, one that trades now at the best available price, pays it: buys fill at the ask, sells at the bid, and the difference goes to whoever posted the quote, usually a market maker.
+Two properties of that quote matter below: it runs on a clock whose expensive end is the morning, and it steps in whole cents, the tightest spread a high-priced ETF and a much cheaper mid-cap can show is the same penny.

 The spread clock: one shape, three liquidity tiers

-The chart below follows three securities from different liquidity tiers: SPY, the S&P 500 ETF; Apple, a mega-cap stock; and Etsy, a mid-cap.
-For each name, every valid NBBO update — the market-wide best bid and offer your broker shows — in a recent multi-day window is sorted into 30-minute buckets of the regular session (9:30 a.m.-4:00 p.m.
-Eastern Time), and each bucket's median spread is divided by the name's tightest bucket, so 1 means as tight as the stock gets.
+The chart follows three liquidity tiers: SPY, the S&P 500 ETF; Apple, a mega-cap; Etsy, a mid-cap.
+Every valid NBBO update, the market-wide best bid and offer your broker shows, unpacked in our NBBO explainer, in a recent multi-day window falls into a 30-minute bucket of the regular session, and each bucket's median spread is divided by that name's tightest, so 1 means as tight as the stock gets.

 The exact SQL behind every number